My name is Tiffany, and I'm a 27-year-old author, artist and environmentalist from the South Downs in Hampshire.

 Like so many people, I spent early adulthood wanting to be a hundred different things: a poet, painter, writer, author, academic, conservationist, activist.
-For a long time I felt pressured to be only one thing - something I could squeeze into a job title or Instagram bio, and it wasn't until I left social media in 2018 that I finally felt free of the need to conform to a label.
+For a long time I felt pressured to be only one thing - something I could squeeze into a job title or Instagram bio, and it wasn't until I had a six month detox from social media in 2018 that I finally felt free of the need to conform to a label.
 When my life was no longer compressed into 140 characters, I started to embrace the concoction of things I wanted to be, and in March 2018, when my first book was published, I left full time employment to pursue a freelance career in creativity and environmentalism.

 I believe that nurturing a connection with nature is an integral part of the human experience, and I'm passionate about unearthing the narratives hidden within our landscapes.
 Whilst studying for my MA in English Literature at UCL, I read an essay by Lynn White Jr. called The Historical Roots of Our Ecological Crisis.
 It changed the way I see the world and made me realise that we had not always behaved so destructively.
 I later read Silent Spring by Rachel Carson and Sapiens by Yuval Noah Harari, both life-changing books that convinced me that, at its core, human nature is not destructive.
 We have simply allowed greed and consumerism to corrupt us, and there is no reason why we cannot return to a less violent, less ignorant, more peaceful way of life, coexisting with other species and improving our own wellbeing.

 Having grown up in the South Downs, I later lived in Bristol and London before returning to rural Hampshire.
 I now work from my home studio where I live with my drummer fiancé Dave, our Spanish rescue dog Pablo and lots of plants.